How to apply

 Candidates selection and admission procedure

 The MESD consortium applies common, transparent and objective procedures for the application, selection and admission of students.
-The main objective is to enroll excellent students worldwide.
+The main objective is to enrol excellent students worldwide.

 The procedure takes place in four stages: